sourcegraph/sourcegraph-public-snapshot/doc/cody/capabilities.md

 You can run a command in 3 ways:

 1. Type `/` in the chat bar.
-Cody will then suggest a list of commands
+Cody will then suggest a list of available commands
 2. Right click > Cody > Select a command
 3. Press the command hotkey (`⌥` + `C` / `Alt` + `C`)